rosblox/rosblox.github.io/docs/background.md

 ## Changing a ROSbloX network configuration

-The ROSbloX network interfaces are configured in /etc/netplan/01-net.cfg.
+The ROSbloX network interfaces are configured with [Netplan](https://netplan.io/).
+The network configuration file is located in the ROSbloX file system under /etc/netplan/01-net.cfg.
-We refer to netplan.io for further instructions how to modify its network configuration.

-## Updating a ROSbloX

-The ROSbloX can be updated by executiong docker compose pull in the the main repository in the home folder.